John 1:40: Analysis

-Lapide believes that this part was inserted to show how Peter, "the prince of the Apostles," was called.
+Cornelius a Lapide believes that this part was inserted to show how Peter, "the prince of the Apostles", was called.
 The verse shows Andrew's joy from conversing with Christ and his desire to bring his beloved brother to their divine calling.
 As Lapide says, "For as fire kindles fire, so does zeal kindle zeal."
-MacEvilly notes that "He is here, by anticipation, called 'Simon Peter' which name Christ promised him later in verse 42."
+Archbishop McEvilly notes that "He is here, by anticipation, called 'Simon Peter', which name Christ promised him later in verse 42."

 Commentary from the Church Fathers

-Chrysostom: "One of the two which heard John speak and followed Him was Andrew, Simon Peter’s brother.
+John Chrysostom, in his Homily XVIII: "One of the two which heard John speak and followed Him was Andrew, Simon Peter’s brother.
 Why is the other name left out?
 Some say, because this Evangelist himself was that other.
 Others, that it was a disciple of no eminence, and that there was no use in telling his name any more than those of the seventy-two, which are omitted."